mharis17/GithubAuthTask/README.md

 - Users can only access their own data

 ### 3. Data Synchronization
-- Users can sync their GitHub data (organizations, repositories, commits)
+- Users can sync their GitHub data (organizations, repositories, commits, issues, pull requests)
 - All sync operations use the authenticated user's GitHub token
 - Data is filtered by user's integration ID
+- Comprehensive error handling and logging for sync operations

 ## Environment Variables